logiccloud Control

 - OPC-UA browsing service - Installing this service enables remote browsing of OPC-UA servers located on the edge device network.
 See OPC-UA browsing for more details.

-- Watchlist service - Installing this service enables remote connections from the IDE to the device and on-the-fly I/O watchlist and writing.
-See Watchlist for more details.
+- Debugging service - Installing this service enables remote debugging capabilities for the runtime.
+See Remote Debugging for more details.

 Each device service offers a set of actions related to it: